pschachte/wybe/README.md

 However, it may also be called from a procedure where the resource name is used as a local variable, or inside a scoped resource use (see [below](#scoping)).

 #### <a name="scoping"></a>Scoping a resource use

+A resource may have its value scoped to a number of statements and the procedures called by those statements, and so on recursively.
+This creates a scope in which the resource is defined;
+on leaving that scope, the resource ceases to exist.

+A scope introducing one or more resources may be specified with a statement of the form:

+> `use` *resource<sub>1</sub>*`,` ... *resource<sub>n</sub>* `in` `{` *body* `}`

+In this case, at the start of the *body*, the resource will be undefined, as it will at the completion of *body*.
+If the resource is already defined outside the scope of the `use` statement, the value at the start of *body* will be the same as the value before the `use` statement, and the value at the completion of the *body* will again be the same as the value before entering the `use` statement.
+Thus a `use` statement will not alter the existence or the values of the resources it names.

 #### Predefined resources

+Wybe uses predefined resources for a few key language features.
+In particular, the `io` resource holds a representation of the state of the world outside the computation being performed, including the file system.
+Thus all procedures that perform input/output are declared to `use !io`, the `!` being necessary because any procedure that does I/O changes the state of the world outside the computation, either by outputting something, or by changing the part of an input stream being read.
+Therefore, any call to a procedure that performs I/O (or that calls a procedure that performs I/O) must be preceded with an `!` to indicate that it modifies a resource.

+The `io` resource is implicitly defined at the top level of a Wybe program.
+There is also a predefined `argc` and `argv` resource holding the number of command line arguments and an array of the arguments themselves.
+Finally, the `exit_code` resource is initialised to 0 at the start of execution, and may be changed to any integer during the computation to set the exit condition that will be returned to the operating system at the termination of the program.

 ### Statements
 #### Procedure calls